kubermatic/docs/content/kubermatic/main/tutorials-howtos/kkp-configuration/custom-certificates/_index.en.md

 KKP 2.17+ allows to configure a "CA bundle" (a set of CA certificates) on the master cluster.
 This CA bundle is then automatically

-* copied into each seed cluster
+* copied into each Seed Cluster
-* copied into each usercluster namespace
+* copied into each User Cluster namespace
-* copied into each usercluster (into the `kube-system` namespace)
+* copied into each User Cluster (into the `kube-system` namespace)
-* used for various components, like the KKP API, machine-controller, usercluster kube-apiserver etc.
+* used for various components, like the KKP API, machine-controller, User Cluster kube-apiserver, etc.

 Changes to the CA bundle are automatically reconciled across these locations.
 If the CA bundle is invalid, no further reconciliation happens, so if the master cluster's CA bundle breaks,